Nickel–metal hydride battery: Trickle charging

 The simplest of the safe charging methods is with a fixed low current, with or without a timer.
 Most manufacturers claim that overcharging is safe at very low currents, below 0.1 C (C/10) (where C is the current equivalent to the capacity of the battery divided by one hour).
 The Panasonic NiMH charging manual warns that overcharging for long enough can damage a battery and suggests limiting the total charging time to 10–20 hours.

-Duracell further suggests that a trickle charge at C/300 can be used for batteries that must be kept in a fully charged state.
+Duracell suggests that a trickle charge at C/300 can be used for batteries that must be kept in a fully charged state.
 Some chargers do this after the charge cycle, to offset natural self-discharge.
 A similar approach is suggested by Energizer, which indicates that self-catalysis can recombine gas formed at the electrodes for charge rates up to C/10.
 This leads to cell heating.
 The company recommends C/30 or C/40 for indefinite applications where long life is important.
 This is the approach taken in emergency lighting applications, where the design remains essentially the same as in older NiCd units, except for an increase in the trickle-charging resistor value.

 Panasonic's handbook recommends that NiMH batteries on standby be charged by a lower duty cycle approach, where a pulse of a higher current is used whenever the battery's voltage drops below 1.3 V. This can extend battery life and use less energy.